mixpanel/docs/pages/docs/tracking-methods/identifying-users.md

 - **`$distinct_id` is predictable and matches `$user_id` for identified users.** In the Original API, IDs are grouped into identity clusters and any ID within the cluster might become the “canonical” distinct ID.
 In the simplified API, the `$distinct_id` is deterministic: it will always be the `$user_id` that you provide.
 - **There is no limit on the number of `$device_id`s that can be merged into a single `$user_id`.** In the Original API a maximum of 500 IDs can be merged into a single cluster.
 In the Simplified API, there is no similar restriction; you can merge an unlimited number of `$device_id`s into `$user_id`s.
 This is useful in apps where users log out and log in often.

+## Best Practices
+#### Call mixpanel.identify upon a successful sign-up / login or when an app is re-opened in a logged-in state
+By calling mixpanel.identify at these specific points in user journeys, you would be able to link the pre and post-login events to the same user on Mixpanel.
+Besides, calling mixpanel.identify when the users re-open the app in a logged-in state ensures that all events in the session are tracked with the user's identifier such as user id.

+#### Track the unique identifier as a super property and user property to assist in troubleshooting
+You can track the user's unique identifier as a [super property via mixpanel.register](https://developer.mixpanel.com/docs/javascript#super-properties) and [user property via mixpanel.people.set](https://developer.mixpanel.com/docs/javascript#setting-profile-properties) as soon as it is available in the app i.e. on a successful sign-up / login or when an app is re-opened in a logged in state.
+In the cases when ID Merge is not implemented properly, you can rely on these properties for troubleshooting purposes.

+#### Avoid creating profiles for anonymous users
+Avoid creating profiles for anonymous users.
+If possible, cache user profile properties update in cookie or local storage and only send them to Mixpanel after the user is identified (ie logged-in state).

+#### QA your ID management implementation during the development phase
+Here are a few things to look out for:
+- Ensure that cross-platform, pre and post-registration events are linked to the same user on Mixpanel.
+- Ensure that no duplicate profiles are created as the users go through the onboarding, registration, login, and cross-platform user journey.
+- Ensure that all the user’s identifiers are stored in the same Identity Cluster and that all their events are displayed on a single profile on Mixpanel.

 ## FAQ

 ### What is Distinct ID?